Meir Shfeya: History

 Modern Meir Shfeya was established in 1891 as a moshava adjacent to Zikhron Ya'akov.
-The name is a combination of Meir, named for Amschel Mayer (Meir) Rothschild, the grandfather of Baron Rothschild, and a distortion of Shefeia.
+The name is a combination of Meir, named for Amschel Mayer (Meir) Rothschild, the grandfather of Baron Rothschild, and Shefeia.
 In 1904 Israel Belkind, a founder of Bilu, established an educational institute in the village under the name Kiryat Sefer, which took in orphans from the Kishinev pogrom.
 This made it the first youth village in the country.

 In 1917 the Herzliya Hebrew High School was temporarily moved to the village due to the expulsion of Jews from Tel Aviv and Jaffa during World War I. World War I left many orphaned children in Jerusalem.
 A girls school called Aliza's care center, established in the yard of the Diskin Orphanage on Nevi'im Street with funding from the American Zionist women's organization, Hadassah, moved to Shfeya in 1923.